wmemorgan/netlify-functions-guide/README.md

     "start:lambda": "netlify-lambda serve api",
     "prod": "yarn build:lambda; yarn build:app",
     "build:app": "cd client && yarn install && yarn build",
-    "build:lambda": "netlify-lambda build api",
+    "build:lambda": "netlify-lambda build api"
   ```

+*NOTE: In the `start:app` script we are passing an environment variable `REACT_APP_API_ENDPOINT` which will use for API calls in our React app.*

 #### Frontend Setup
 - In the root directory run `create-react-app client`.
-You can develop your app as your normally do or copy on existing one.
+You can develop your app as your normally do or copy an existing one.
-- To call the API in React we create a global variable for the endpoint URL:
+- To call the API in React we create a global variable for the endpoint URL that can be used on our local machine and in a production environment.

-  `const API_ENDPOINT = process.env.REACT_APP_API_ENDPOINT || '/'`*
+  `const API_ENDPOINT = process.env.REACT_APP_API_ENDPOINT || '/'`

 - Here is an example of how to use it in an api call:
   `axios.get(`${API_ENDPOINT}.netlify/functions/server/api/movies`)...`

-**NOTE: We are passing a parameter in the when starting the react app that assign the localserver information.*
+*NOTE: We are passing an enviroment variable in the start react script that assigns the localserver information.*